microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_azurerm.html.markdown

 * `serviceprincipalkey` - (Optional) The service principal secret.
 This not required if `service_endpoint_authentication_scheme` is set to `WorkloadIdentityFederation`.
 Conflicts with `serviceprincipalkey_wo` and `serviceprincipalcertificate`.

 * `serviceprincipalkey_wo` - (Optional, Write-Only) The service principal secret.
 Conflicts with `serviceprincipalkey` and `serviceprincipalcertificate`.
 This is a write-only attribute, which allows ephemeral resources to be used and is never persisted to state.
-Requires `serviceprincipalkey_wo_version`.

 * `serviceprincipalkey_wo_version` - (Optional) An integer value used to trigger an update for `serviceprincipalkey_wo`.
-This property should be incremented when updating `serviceprincipalkey_wo`.
+This property should be set or incremented when updating `serviceprincipalkey_wo`.
 Requires `serviceprincipalkey_wo`.

-~> **Note:** Because `serviceprincipalkey_wo` is never written to state, Terraform cannot detect changes to its value on its own. `serviceprincipalkey_wo_version` must be incremented whenever the secret is rotated, otherwise the new value will not be sent to Azure DevOps.
+~> **Note:** Because `serviceprincipalkey_wo` is never written to state, Terraform cannot detect changes to its value on its own.
+To roll out a rotated secret, set `serviceprincipalkey_wo_version` (or increment it if it is already set), otherwise the new value will not be sent to Azure DevOps.

 * `serviceprincipalcertificate` - (Optional) The service principal certificate.
 This not required if `service_endpoint_authentication_scheme` is set to `WorkloadIdentityFederation`.
 Conflicts with `serviceprincipalkey` and `serviceprincipalkey_wo`.